 Bereavement Leave in Quebec

-Bereavement leave in Quebec varies depending on the employee’s relationship to the deceased.
-For immediate family members (spouse, child, spouse’s child, parent, sibling):
+Bereavement leave in Quebec depends on the employee’s relationship to the deceased.
+Employees who have lost an immediate family member, such as a spouse, child, spouse’s child, parent, or sibling, are entitled to five days of leave, with two of those days being paid.

 Other Types of Leave in Quebec